RegularFriend/Grassdancer_StyleGuide/README.markdown

 ### Classes

-Exactly one class per source file, although inner classes are encouraged where scoping appropriate.
+Exactly one class per source file, except for tiny struct-like classes used in the main class of a source file

 ### Interfaces